tsrodf/rasa-bot/README.md

 #### Conversation Data Files

-- Write new `intents`, `utter_responses`, `stories`, `rules` and/or `actions`.
+1. Add new `intents`, `utter_responses`, `stories`, `rules` and/or `actions` to the proper files.
+2. Open a terminal window and activate the environment in which rasa has been installed.
-- Run `rasa train` to train a model using provided NLU data and stories.
+3. Run `rasa train` to train a model using provided NLU data and stories.
 Models are saved to `./models.`.
 This should be done every time the NLU data is modified.
+4. You can run `rasa data validate` to check if the given NLU data is correct.
+This function works faster than `rasa train`, but it's necessary to train a model in order to interact with the bot.

 #### Interactive Learning

-- Run interactive learning in the command line with `rasa interactive`.
-- Run action server parallel.
+1. Open two terminal windows and activate the environment in which rasa has been installed.
+2. Run `rasa interactive` in one of them to to activate the interactive learning tool.
+3. Run `rasa run actions` in the other one to use registered actions.
-- Interact with the CLI in order to train the bot with new NLU data.
+4. Interact with the CLI in order to train the bot with new NLU data.

 ## Sources